SMJSProductions/Object-Collab/docs/getting-started/object-traits.md

 # Object Traits

-An object has 2 different kinds of trait systems. method traits and general behavior traits.
-The latter was already showcased in the [previous chapter](/Object-Collab/getting-started/complex-object) as `GameObjectType`.
-Besides this Object-Collab provides a bunch of virtual methods which allows you to set method traits.
+An object has 2 different kinds of trait systems. general behavior traits and general traits.
+The former was already showcased in the [previous chapter](/Object-Collab/getting-started/complex-object) as `GameObjectType`.
+Besides this Object-Collab provides a bunch of options in the `ObjectTraits` builder which allows you to set general traits.

 ## Game Object Type